 About 100 km north of the city of Puerto Natales, is the Torres Del Paine National Park.
 It is one of the spectacular tourist spots in Chile and consists of mountains, glaciers, lakes, and rivers.
 The most important area of the park is the transformation from the Patagonia steppe to the subpolar forest.
 This area is known as the Cordillera del Paine.

-Being the capital of Chile, Santiago is a cosmopolitan city with a number of hotels, restaurants, bars and shopping centres.
-From roadside shops to the large shopping malls and skyscrapers, the city is a competition to the world’s most developed cities.
+Being the capital of Chile, Santiago is a cosmopolitan city with a number of hotels, restaurants, bars and shopping centers.
+From roadside shops to large shopping malls and skyscrapers, the city is a competition to the world’s most developed cities.
 The city has maintained its culture and tradition which is clearly visible from the presence of museums, art galleries, theatres, and opera.
-The tree-lined streets are clean with parks in every other neighbourhood.
+The tree-lined streets are clean with parks in every other neighborhood.